 You’ve had some great adventures in your current RV, but you’re ready to upgrade.
-With that exciting step comes a decision: should you trade-in your current RV at the dealership, or should you try to sell it yourself?
+With that exciting step comes a decision: “Should I trade-in my current RV at the dealership, or should I try to sell my RV myself?”
 There are pros and cons to each choice, and only you can decide which one works best in your situation.
-We’re here to help lay out a few things to keep in mind with either option so that you can decide which one works best for you.
+We’re here to help lay out a few things to keep in mind with either option so that you can decide whether listing on RVUSA or turning to a dealership works best for you.

 Time vs. money

-The biggest thing you’ll have to weigh between trading in your RV and selling it yourself is the trade-off between time and money.
-In most cases, you’re going to get more money by selling your RV yourself than you will by trading in it.
+The biggest thing you’ll have to weigh between trading in your RV and selling your RV yourself is the trade-off between time and money.
+In most cases, those who pick the “sell my RV myself” option get more money than those who trade their RV in.
 However, you’ll also have to spend the time and effort it takes to list your RV online and show it to potential customers.
 With a trade-in, your rig may be worth less to the dealership than it is when you sell it yourself because the dealership still needs to make a profit off of the vehicle when they turn it around to sell it, but you’re guaranteed at least some money and the dealership is the one who has to worry about re-selling.

 On the other hand, trading in your RV when you haven’t paid a significant part of it off could leave you upside down on the vehicle.
 When you sell it yourself, you have control over the sale and will get to benefit from bringing in some extra cash.
 This could go towards your future vacation fund, or it could give you what you need to get the upgrade you want.